About Haworthia

 While Haworthias can tolerate low light conditions, they grow best in bright, indirect light.
 In low light, their growth may slow, and they may lose their vibrant colors.

-Can I grow Haworthia indoors
+Can I grow Haworthia in my indoor space

 Difficulty